-“You make known to me the path of life; in your presence there is fullness of joy; at your right hand are plasures forevermore.”
+“You make known to me the path of life; in your presence, there is fullness of joy; at your right hand are pleasures forevermore.”
 Psalm 16:11 ESV

 For the gift of others who love Jesus

-“By this all people willl know that you are my disciples, if you have love for one another.”
+“By this, all people will know that you are my disciples, if you have love for one another.”
 John 13:35 ESV

 When the early Christian community was forming, this is what happened: